FILM PRODUCER'S AND DIRECTOR'S CRAFT

-This core This course outlines the essential roles, tasks and obstacles faced by live theatre producers.
-Topics include finding a venue, show selection and licensing, Contracts, and the relationship between producer and the actors and stagehands unions,.
+This core This course outlines the essential roles, tasks and obstacles faced by film producers and directors.
+Topics include writing, licensing, Contracts, and the relationship between producer and the actors and stagehands unions,.
 Making offers to actors and talent agencies.
-In addition, students are introduced to the language of Producing theatre.
-Through lecture, discussion of industry developments, handouts and individual research assignments, Theatre Producer's Craft lays the groundwork for a profession as a live theatre Producer.
-Course work will cover, the role of the producer; in the development of a play or musical from start to standing ovation and beyond.
+In addition, students are introduced to the language of Producing film through lectures discussion of industry developments, handouts and individual research assignments, The class lays the groundwork for a profession as a film producer or director.
+Course work will cover, the role of the producer; in the development of a filml from start to finish.

-This course will use specific in-depth examples of already produced Plays and Musicals to introduce students to the specific issues, problems and solutions of pre-show production budgeting, Scenic design, Rehearsals, costuming, marketing, .
+This course will use specific in-depth examples of already produced films to introduce students to the specific issues, problems and solutions of pre-production budgeting, production and post production.

 BUDGETING AND SCHEDULING